-For the year ended December 31, 2007, there were no significant concentrations of customers.
-For the year ended December 31, 2006 the Company derived 35% of its operating revenue from two customers.
+The Company derived 42% of its operating revenue from six customers during the year ended December 31, 2008.
+For the year ended December 31, 2007, the Company derived 35% of its operating revenue from two customers.
+As of December 31, 2008, four customers each had balances due the Company that exceeded 10% of total accounts receivable.